KavyanshKhaitan2/fallout-pcb-gadget/README.md

 # Fallout PCB Gadget!!!
 This is a project for Day 2 of Fallout!!!

+This is just a cool keychain that spells out "Hi!"

 ## BOM
 | Sl. | Part name           | Qty |
 |-----|---------------------|-----|